Lawrence, Massachusetts minor league baseball history: The ballparks

 The Lawrence teams reportedly first played home games at Association Grounds.
 Lawrence played at the ballpark in the seasons between 1884 and 1892.
 The Association Grounds were located on City Island on the Merrimack River.
 The Union Street Bridge leading to and from City Island burned in 1887, isolating the park from the mainland.
 The Lawrence team was forced to play games in Nashua until the bridge was rebuilt.

 From 1895 to 1910 Lawrence teams were noted to have played minor league home games at Glen Forest Park.
-The ballpark was located at the end of the Electric Car line, with the site location in the Methuen area.
+The ballpark was located at the end of the Electric Car line, with the site location in the Methuen area of Lawrence.
 The Glen Forest Park land was sold in 1922 and re–purposed.

 In the minor league seasons between 1911 and 1947, Lawrence teams were noted to have played home games at O'Sullivan Park.
 From 1911 to 1915, the ballpark was known as Riverside Park.
 O'Sullivan Park was in use until the 1960s and was located on Water Street in Lawrence, Massachusetts.
-The Lawrence Boys and Girls Club now occupies the site at 136 Water Street.
+The Lawrence Boys and Girls Club now occupies the site. located at 136 Water Street in Lawrence, Massachusetts.